Thiamath/monitoring/README.md

 - Prometheus data source: https://prometheus-us-central1.grafana.net/api/prom (access: `proxy`)
 - Prometheus `remote_write` endpoint: https://prometheus-us-central1.grafana.net/api/prom/push

-The main dashboard uses Grafana Cloud as single sign-on, so you have to have an account that is authorized to the Nalej organization.
+The main dashboard uses Grafana Cloud as single sign-on, so you need an account that is authorized to the Nalej organization.
 Prometheus uses a username and password combo that can be found in the admin console as API keys.